krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 ## 2.2.1 &nbsp; Iteration

-"Iteration" is a control structure for repeatedly performing a task.
+<u>Iteration</u> is a control structure for repeatedly performing a task.
 In iteration, a program repeats a block of code as long as a certain condition is met until this condition is no longer satisfied.

 ### 1. &nbsp; For loops